Poverty reduction in India

 In 2020, global extreme poverty increased for this first time in 20 years.
-The impact of the Covid-19 pandemic has had a devastating effect on progress made towards reducing global poverty, pushing a further 88 to 115 million people into extreme poverty, a figure which is expected to reach 150 million by the end of 2021.
+The Covid-19 pandemic has had a devastating effect on progress made towards reducing global poverty, pushing a further 88 to 115 million people into extreme poverty, a figure which was expected to reach 150 million by the end of 2021.

 The rise in global poverty is extremely concerning given that disability and poverty go hand in hand.
 Breaking the cycle is key to both protecting the rights of people with disabilities and lifting people out of poverty.

-On the 17th of October, CBM Australia will celebrate the International Day for the Eradication of Poverty and continue raising awareness about the need to end global poverty.
+On October 17th, 2021, CBM Australia celebrated the International Day for the Eradication of Poverty and continued raising awareness about the need to end global poverty.

-For the past six years, CBM Australia have been supporting a Community Based Inclusive Development program in India that focuses on improving the economic situation for over 4000 participants.
+For the past six years, CBM Australia had been supporting a Community Based Inclusive Development program in India that focuses on improving the economic situation for over 4,000 participants.

-A recent report drawing on evaluations carried out in 2015 and 2020 showed that the project is having a positive impact on the lives of people with disabilities, and their families.
+A report drawing on evaluations carried out in 2015 and 2020 showed that the project had a positive impact on the lives of people with disabilities and their families.

-By 2020, 85% of people with disabilities felt their economic situation had improved as a result of the project.
+By 2020, 85 per cent of people with disabilities felt their economic situation had improved as a result of the project.

-The project is also changing the way people with disabilities perceived their own situation and the way family and community members view disability.
+The project also changed the way people with disabilities perceived their own situation and the way family and community members viewed disability.

-By 2020, 90% of people with disabilities were being included in family decisions & 80% were participating in community level discussions.
+By 2020, 90 per cent of people with disabilities were being included in family decisions and 80 per cent were participating in community level discussions.

-It has led to greater disability inclusion within families and the community, and supported household improvements.
+It led to greater disability inclusion within families and the community, and supported household improvements.

 Many also received assistive devices, such as wheelchairs, hearings aids and rehabilitation services.
-For people like Snehlata – a women living with a disability that makes it hard for her to walk – receiving an assistive device, such as a tricycle, can not only increase mobility, but can build confidence, independence and improve their economic potential.
+For people like Snehlata – a women living with a disability that made it hard for her to walk – receiving an assistive device, such as a tricycle, not only increased mobility, but built confidence, independence and improved their economic potential.